QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     A c = y

-Lets see this in operation for the interpolation of the :math:`exp(x)` function
+Implementing this for the interpolation of the :math:`exp(x)` function

 .. code-block:: julia